priyankaphulmante98/priyankaphulmante98/README.md

 Full Stack Developer | Incedo

-Collaborating with cross-functional teams to craft responsive web applications using a robust MERN tech stack.
+Collaborating with cross-functional teams to craft responsive web applications using a robust Full Stack Development.
 Designing dynamic and interactive user interfaces with proficiency in React.js, Angular.js, and TypeScript.
 Ensuring code quality through the implementation of clean, efficient, and maintainable coding practices aligned with industry standards.
 Seamless integration of RESTful APIs using technologies such as Axios, Fetch, HTTP methods, and various APIs.